Social Impacts

 The Matt Gear Boundary Waters Canoe Area fund enables youth living in or near Madison, Wisconsin, to experience wilderness by making canoe trips affordable to them.

-Please contact Barb if you'd like to donate to this fund or know of a young person who would benefit from going on such a trip.
+The fund is now administered by the the Madison Christian Community, a progressive church that sponsors youth canoe trips; therefore, your donations can be tax-deductible.
+Please contact me if you'd like to donate to this fund or know of a young person who would benefit from going on such a trip.

 Haiti Allies